 1. Genome seal artwork marking service and issuing the relevant certificate via NFT.
 The marking will be made with a special disposable pen with DNA ink (genomic PEN) made by us to prevent the possibility of multiple use of the same ink, ensuring the destruction of the genetic material at the end of the first application.

-1. Genome seal artwork marking service and issuing the relevant certificate via NFT.
-The marking will be made with a special disposable pen with DNA ink (genomic PEN) made by us to prevent the possibility of multiple use of the same ink, ensuring the destruction of the genetic material at the end of the first application.
-1. Genome seal artwork marking service and issuing the relevant certificate via NFT.
-The marking will be made with a special disposable pen with DNA ink (genomic PEN) made by us to prevent the possibility of multiple use of the same ink, ensuring the destruction of the genetic material at the end of the first application.
-The genomic PEN 1.
-Genome seal artwork marking service and issuing the relevant certificate via NFT.
-The marking will be made with a special disposable pen with DNA ink (genomic PEN) made by us to prevent the possibility of multiple use of the same ink, ensuring the destruction of the genetic material at the end of the first application.
+The digital representation of the DNA and other informations such as date, description etc) are the initial payload used for minting a NFT.

 The genomic PEN will be the subject of a patent and will therefore constitute an industrial right that will limit/eliminate competition.
-The distinction between the genomic seal and the Genomic Pen should be clarified: the Genomic Pen is the physical object similar to a marker inside which the cartridges containing the invisible genomic ink are loaded and which is necessary to mark the work of art work of art with this ink.
+The distinction between the genomic seal and the Genomic Pen should be clarified: the Genomic Pen is the physical object similar to a marker inside which the cartridges containing the invisible genomic ink are loaded and which is necessary to mark the artwork with this ink.
 The genomic seal is instead that very small trace containing the genomic code, invisible to the human eye, which is applied to the work through the use of the Genomic Pen.
 The knowledge of the genomic code contained in the seal applied to the work through the Genomic Pen is then maintained inviolably, and made available for possible verification, through the blockchain and the Digital Techne application.
 It is worth noting that the science tells us that DNA has a persistence over time of thousands of years, making the genomic seal a perennial identification of the physical object.
 Moreover our tests showed that a tiny drop of our ink contains enough genomic material to carry on more than 50 verification tests.
-The verification of the originality of the physical work of artwork of art can be carried out in any genomic laboratory in the world, using a simple swab that is briefly placed on the genomic seal and subsequently sent to the laboratory to be analysed.
+The verification of the originality of the physical artwork can be carried out in any genomic laboratory in the world, using a simple swab that is briefly placed on the genomic seal and subsequently sent to the laboratory to be analysed.